 “Cinco de Mayo has become a day where my beautiful, vibrant Mexican culture depreciates to a day for Americans to gorge themselves on alcohol and food,” Ruby de Santiago, 30, tells Bustle.
 “Often times, we are presented as taco-eating cartoon characters with big sombreros and mustaches.
 We are so much more than that.”

 “Celebrating Cinco de Mayo should be about celebrating Mexican-American/Chicano culture.
-It is not about getting wasted and acting like idiots,” says Monica, who asked to be identified only by her first name to protect her privacy.
+It is not about getting wasted and acting like idiots,” Monica* says.

 Sedano wishes more people knew about the origins of the day.
 “It should at least be known more for its history than [as] a day to drink.”